Cray-HPE/docs-csm/operations/network/management_network/dell/system_images.md

 show boot detail
 ```

-## Expected Results
+## Expected results

 1. Administrators can upload an image to the switch
-2. Administrators can boot into the uploaded image
+1. Administrators can boot into the uploaded image
-3. Administrators can see they are running the uploaded image
+1. Administrators can see they are running the uploaded image

 [Back to Index](../README.md)